thedaynos/fantasyDraftHighlights/readme.md

 ```

-I've included over 600 possible players that you're allowed to draft in the apps.
-So you are set even if you have up to 32 team, 18 round draft :)
+I've included between 400-600 possible players that you're allowed to draft in the apps.
+So you are set even if you have up to 20 team, 20 round draft :)

-And I've already assigned specific links for all defensive team highlights.
-Honestly some teams didn't have a lot of defensive highlights from last year so I did the best I could on minimal effort.

 ## To Run